BlackEryque/alx-low_level_programming/0x00-hello_world/README.md

 2-assembler: script that generates the assembly code of a C code and save it in an output file

 3-name: script that compiles a C file and creates an executable named cisfun

+4-puts.c: program that prints a line of code using puts